 A construction manager with the skill to oversee designers, specialty consultants, trade subcontractors, and suppliers, is essential to the successful completion of a capital improvements pharmaceutical or biotechnological project.
 There are many companies in the construction industry that have successfully managed these types of projects from conception to validation.
 A construction management entity that acts on behalf of the owner brings experience and expertise that can be leveraged from day one, including recommendations for decisions on the use of Building Information Modeling (BIM) and 4D scheduling /Virtual Design & Construction (VDC) to avoid installation problems, choices between stick-build or modular construction, and paths of travel.
 Selecting a company that has a record of success will increase the chances that your project will be delivered to meet the owner’s definition of success.

-Augmenting of the current compliance and validation teams with added resources to support the scale of this new initiative is necessary.
+Augmenting the current compliance and validation teams with added resources to support the scale of this new initiative is necessary.
 The FDA expects that pharmaceutical companies will improve their manufacturing standards as what is considered ‘current’ evolves, and what was considered GMP in the past may not be cGMP today.
-Project teams that have the competency to select proven state of the art equipment and technology which will ensure product quality and purity can ensure that the best of current practice is used to the owner’s benefit.
-Experience in supporting project teams with the complexities of cleanroom construction, and commissioning, validating and qualifying a capacity expansion is a specialized skill set that will ensure facility readiness for product launch.
+Project teams that have the competency to select proven state-of-the-art equipment and technology which will ensure product quality and purity can ensure that the best of current practice is used to the owner’s benefit.
+Experience in supporting project teams with the complexities of cleanroom construction, and commissioning, validating, and qualifying a capacity expansion is a specialized skill set that will ensure facility readiness for product launch.

 Equipped with the above knowledge, what are some of the next steps a project owner can take on the path to successful project delivery?